conan-io/docs/reference/commands/creator/export-pkg.rst

                             folder containing a locally created package.
 If a value is given, it won't call the recipe 'package()' method, and will run a copy of the provided folder.
+      -of OUTPUT_FOLDER, --output-folder OUTPUT_FOLDER
-      -sf SOURCE_FOLDER, --source-folder SOURCE_FOLDER
+                            To be used with 'layout()' recipes, useless otherwise -sf SOURCE_FOLDER, --source-folder SOURCE_FOLDER
                             Directory containing the sources.
 Defaulted to the conanfile's directory.
 A relative path to the current